Assessment Services for Children, Adolescents & Adults in Halifax

 If assessment is required, consent forms will need to be signed to collaborate with the child or adolescent’s teacher.

 Direct testing ideally takes place in the morning on 2 days, each consisting of 3 testing hours (i.e., 6 total hours).

-Parents will be asked to remain in the waiting room.
+Parents will be asked to remain in the waiting room during test taking.

-It’s recommended that a drink and snack is provided by the parent so the child can take a short break during the testing period.
+It’s recommended that a drink and snack are provided by the parent, so the child can take a short break during the testing period.

 A feedback session will be scheduled once the testing has been completed, tests have been scored, and a draft report has been written.